Dzaakk/rate-limiter-project/Readme.md

 # Rate Limiter Service

-A production-ready, thread-safe rate limiting service built with Go that implements a fixed window rate limiting algorithm.
+A thread-safe rate limiting service built with Go that implements a fixed window rate limiting algorithm.
+Implementation uses a per-client fixed window with lazy initialization: the window starts on the client’s first hit (TTL set on first increment), not on wall-clock minute boundaries.
 Supports both in-memory and distributed (Redis) storage backends with comprehensive testing and clean architecture.

 ## Table of Contents